nosoop/SM-TFCustomAttributeStarterPack/README.md

 bound to GPLv3, but you're welcome to use the code as reference in other projects under the more permissive license.

 The software is provided "as is", and there is no real guarantee of support.
+While I will make an effort to maintain the plugins in response to game updates out of goodwill, it is at my discretion &mdash; I can't afford to do so in perpetuity.